phughesmcr/Miski/README.md

 });
 ```

+#### MaxEntities

-By default a component can be added to as many entities as the world's capacity, we can change this behavior like so:
+By default a component can be added to as many entities as the world's capacity, we can change this behaviour like so:

 ```typescript
 const player = new Component<null>({